haaris272k/Cryptonia/README.md

 # Cryptonia
- # A desktop application based on the principle of symmetric cryptography.
+ # An encryption-decryption desktop application based on the principle of symmetric cryptography.